techidaily/site-screen-video-capture/source/_posts/updated-splitcam-examination-camera-quality-showdown-in-2024.md

 Step 2: Select the recording screen area as well as audio sources.
 Turn on Record the Camera Stream option for recording the screen and the webcam.

 ![set filmora recording](https://images.wondershare.com/filmora/guide/recording-04.png)

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RhLjZsruC9M?si=-861oUSfrUde2Ykt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 Step 3: When you are ready, click on Record button to start recording.
 Press F9 key to stop recording and the recording will be available for editing.
 After editing, click on Export button to save in desired file format.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jjGL9wFdlbo?si=Vb1JgZqRXNc03UGG&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Conclusion